-Here, we report on three questions, the first two relating continuity to the main other algebraic approach to transducers, while allowing a more gentle introduction to the evaluation of \emph{profinite words} by transducers: \begin{itemize} \item When is the transducer \emph{structure} (i.e., its so-called \emph{transition monoid}) impacting its continuity?
-The results of \reutschu~\cite{reutenaeur-schutzenberger95} can indeed be seen as the starting point of two distinct algebraic theories for rational functions; on the one hand, the study of continuity, and on the other the study of the transition monoid of the transducer (by disregarding the output).
-This latter endeavor was carried by~\cite{filiot-gauwin-lhote16}.
-Loosely speaking, we show, in Section~\ref{sec:struct}: \begin{thm} Let $\cV$ be a variety of languages among $\vJ$, $\vR$, $\vL$, $\vDA$, $\vA$, $\vCom$, $\vAb$, $\vGnil$, $\vGsol$, or $\vG$. \begin{itemize} \item The statement ``Any rational function \emph{structurally} in $\cV$ is continuous for $\cV$'' holds for $\cV \in \{\vA, \vGsol, \vG\}$ and does not otherwise; \item The statement ``Any rational function continuous for $\cV$ is \emph{structurally} in $\cV$'' holds for $\cV \in \{\vGnil, \vGsol, \vG\}$ and does not otherwise. \end{itemize} \end{thm} \item What is the impact of \emph{variety inclusion} on the inclusion of the related classes of continuous rational functions?
-When the focus is solely on the structure of the transducer, there is a natural propagation to superclasses; when is it the case for continuity?
-We show, in Section~\ref{sec:inc}: \begin{thm} Let $\cV$ and $\cW$ be two different varieties of languages among $\vJ$, $\vR$, $\vL$, $\vDA$, $\vA$, $\vCom$, $\vAb$, $\vGnil$, $\vGsol$, or $\vG$.
-The statement ``all rational functions continuous for $\cV$ are continuous for $\cW$'' holds only when one of these properties is verified: \begin{itemize} \item $\cV, \cW \in \{\vGnil, \vGsol, \vG\}$ and $\cV \subseteq \cW$; \item $\cV = \vAb$ and $\cW = \vCom$; \item $\cV = \vDA$ and $\cW = \vA$. \end{itemize} \end{thm} \item When is $\cV$_continuity decidable for rational functions?
-We show, in Section~\ref{sec:dec}: \begin{thm} Let $\cV$ be a variety of languages among $\vJ$, $\vR$, $\vL$, $\vDA$, $\vA$, $\vCom$, $\vAb$, $\vGsol$, or $\vG$.
+Here, we report on three questions, the first two relating continuity to the other main algebraic approach to transducers, while allowing a more gentle introduction to the evaluation of \emph{profinite words} by transducers: \begin{itemize} \item When does the transducer \emph{structure} (i.e., its so-called \emph{transition monoid}) impact its continuity?
+The results of \reutschu~\cite{reutenaeur-schutzenberger95} can indeed be seen as the starting point of two distinct algebraic theories for rational functions; on the one hand the study of continuity, and on the other the study of the transition monoid of the transducer (disregarding the output).
+This latter avenue was explored by~\cite{filiot-gauwin-lhote16}.
+We show in Section~\ref{sec:struct}: \begin{thm} Let $\cV$ be a variety of languages among $\vJ$, $\vR$, $\vL$, $\vDA$, $\vA$, $\vCom$, $\vAb$, $\vGnil$, $\vGsol$, or $\vG$. \begin{itemize} \item The statement ``Any rational function \emph{structurally} in $\cV$ is continuous for $\cV$'' holds for $\cV \in \{\vA, \vGsol, \vG\}$ and does not otherwise; \item The statement ``Any rational function continuous for $\cV$ is \emph{structurally} in $\cV$'' holds for $\cV \in \{\vGnil, \vGsol, \vG\}$ and does not otherwise. \end{itemize} \end{thm} \item What is the impact of \emph{variety inclusion} on the inclusion of the related classes of continuous rational functions?
+When focusing on transducer structure alone, there is a natural propagation to superclasses; when is it the case for continuity?
+We show in Section~\ref{sec:inc}: \begin{thm} Let $\cV$ and $\cW$ be two different varieties of languages among $\vJ$, $\vR$, $\vL$, $\vDA$, $\vA$, $\vCom$, $\vAb$, $\vGnil$, $\vGsol$, or $\vG$.
+The statement ``all rational functions continuous for $\cV$ are continuous for $\cW$'' holds only when one of these properties is satisfied: \begin{itemize} \item $\cV, \cW \in \{\vGnil, \vGsol, \vG\}$ and $\cV \subseteq \cW$; \item $\cV = \vAb$ and $\cW = \vCom$; \item $\cV = \vDA$ and $\cW = \vA$. \end{itemize} \end{thm} \item When is $\cV$_continuity decidable for rational functions?
+We show in Section~\ref{sec:dec}: \begin{thm} Let $\cV$ be a variety of languages among $\vJ$, $\vR$, $\vL$, $\vDA$, $\vA$, $\vCom$, $\vAb$, $\vGsol$, or $\vG$.
 It is decidable, given an unambiguous rational transducer, whether it realizes a function continuous for $\cV$. \end{thm}

 This constitutes our main contribution; note that the case $\vGnil$ is left open. \end{itemize}